HimDek/Mouse2Gamepad_for_Yuzu/README.md

 4. Press F3 to Open settings.

 5. Go to Gamepad>Buttons.
+	* Choose any of the Button Profiles from the drop down list

+		Or
-Click Customise Buttons and map the keys or mouse buttons as you want.
-Save and Close it.
+	* Click Customise Buttons and map the keys or mouse buttons as you want.
+Give your Custom Profile a name.
+It will later be Saved Automatically.

 6. Go to Gamepad>Left Stick.
 Map the keys to the Left analog Stick of the Virtual XBox Gamepad.

-7. Save and Close settings.
+7. Close the Settings Window and everything will be Saved Automatically.

 8. Run Yuzu.